Circadian Biology — Nobel Prize Science Reference

 Cardiovascular disease

 The nocturnal blood pressure dip — a 10–20% fall during sleep — is generated by the circadian system.
-Non-dippers (people who lose this drop) have substantially elevated cardiovascular event risk.
-Shift work is independently associated with increased myocardial infarction risk.
+Non-dippers have substantially elevated cardiovascular event risk.
+Shift work is independently associated with increased myocardial infarction risk (Scheer et al., 2009).

 Mental health

 Circadian disruption is bidirectionally linked with depression, bipolar disorder, and anxiety.
 Disrupted circadian rhythms are present in virtually all mood disorders.
-Light therapy — which directly targets the circadian system — has Level 1 evidence for seasonal depression and good evidence for non-seasonal depression.
+Light therapy — directly targeting the circadian system — has Level 1 evidence for seasonal depression and good evidence for non-seasonal depression.

 Immune function